-Africa gets emergency medical supplies from China's Jack Ma
+As virus spreads, Africa gets supplies from China's Jack Ma

-ADDIS ABABA, Ethiopia — Africa has received a much-needed coronavirus care package from Chinese billionaire Jack Ma.
+ADDIS ABABA, Ethiopia — With the coronavirus increasing its spread across Africa, the continent received a much-needed care package from Chinese billionaire Jack Ma.

 A cargo flight containing more than 6 million medical items arrived Sunday in Ethiopia's capital, Addis Ababa.
 The supplies from Ma, the founder of China's e-commerce giant Alibaba, will be distributed to African countries in need of supplies to battle the spreading COVID-19 pandemic.